AdobeDocs/analytics.en/help/components/dimensions/compatibility.md

 >[!NOTE]
 >
 >Custom variable names, classifications, and visitor attributes are omitted from this list.
-These dimension values are specific to individual report suites.
+These dimension items are specific to individual report suites.

 >[!NOTE]
 >